josh-weston-g/Image-Palette-Extractor/README.md

 The tool will guide you through:
 1. Enter an image path or URL
 2. Choose how many colors to extract (1-20)
-3. View your color palette
+3. View your color palette (sorted by hue by default)
 4. Choose what to do:
+   - Reverse the color order
+   - Sort by hue, saturation, or brightness
    - Copy RGB values to clipboard
    - Copy Hex values to clipboard
-   - Reverse the color order
    - Convert to RGBA JSON format (with custom opacity)
    - Change the number of colors